Cooperative Education (Co-Op)

 Fee Waivers While on tour, some on-campus fees can be waived from your tuition bill.
 Fee waiver are only guaranteed for students registered for ENGR 3000 and for students who register 2 weeks prior to the start of the semester.

 Financial Aid Some scholarships require you to earn 24 credit hours toward your degree in an academic year.
 Take this into consideration when making your degree plan.
-This is especially important for out-of-state students whose in-state tuition is dependant on scholarship status.
+This is especially important for out-of-state students whose in-state tuition is dependent on scholarship status.

 Insurance For letters affirming full-time status for insurance coverage while on tour, contact Mackenzie Broughton, Room 102 Engineering Center.

 International Students Be certain that you are complying with the regulations of Immigration and Naturalization Services with regard to Curricular Practical Training.
 Contact Michael Murphy at the Office of International Affairs to be certain you protect your rights.

 Grad Students All graduate students must meet with their faculty advisor obtain a CPT Recommendation Letter.
 Click the link for a sample letter.